WesleyHovick/react-playground/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## RL Training Schedule
+## React Playground
-Create your own training schedule and routine for Rocket League.
+A prototyping playground for learning React concepts.

 ## Deployment
 This app is automatically deployed to GitHub pages through GitHub actions, hosted at: https://wesleyhovick.github.io/rl-training-schedule/